 Occupancy / Lodging Tax

-Currituck County levies a local sales tax on the rental of rooms, lodging and campsites.
+Currituck County levies a local occupancy tax on the short-term rental of rooms, lodging or similar accommodations.
 This includes:

 - vacation homes

 The Occupancy Tax does not apply to:

 - accommodations furnished by nonprofit charitable, educational, or religious organizations when furnished in furtherance of their nonprofit purpose;

 - any private residence that is rented for less than 15 days total in a calendar year;

 - does not apply to stays of 90 or more consecutive days.